- Do you allow kids and dogs?

 - Do you give tours?

-- Yes!
-You can sign up for a tour in the merchandise room- day of, first come, first served.
+When normal business resumes, you can sign up for a tour in the merchandise room- day of, first come, first served.
 Cost is $5 is limited to 20 people.
 The tour lasts about an hour.
 Our tours are very popular so please plan ahead and arrive early if you are planning to take the tour.
 Please see the about us section of the website for tour times.

 - Can you ship beer to me?